pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Sentinel**
   - These are the bugs the Dreadnought Hiveguard summon.
 These also move 35% faster.
 - **Leech**
   - These move x2 faster.
+These will only move at x1.35 if a Scalebramble is on the map.
 However, if a Leech from high up grabs you and it's killed, you will not die of fall damage.
 - **Fire Bomber**
   - This is an unused enemy in the game files.
 It behaves like a normal Goo Bomber, except it drops bomblets that deal extreme damage to players.
 - **Breeder**